-NOTE To manage the dServer from the Avalanche MC Console, you must configure the dServer to connect with the Enterprise Server running on a Windows platform (Windows 2000, XP Professional, or Windows 2003 Server).
+NOTE To manage the dServer from the Avalanche MC Console, you must configure the dServer to connect with an Enterprise Server (Windows or Linux platform).
+The Avalanche MC Console must be running on a Windows platform (Windows 2000, XP Professional, or Windows 2003 Server).